Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Conclusion and discussion

 \section{Conclusion and discussion}

 This paper discusses the adaptive particle annihilation algorithms to overcome the numerical sign problem in stochastic Wigner simulations.
 The Sequential-clustering Particle Annihilation via Discrepancy Estimation (SPADE) is proposed for breaking the curse of dimensionality (CoD) in existing particle annihilation via uniform mesh.
-By performing a series of benchmark tests on 6-D electron-proton coupling and a thorough comparison with our massively deterministic solver, we can conclude that (1) SPADE is able to learn the minimal amount of particles that capture the non-classicality of the Wigner function under arbitrary sample size $N_0$; (2) deepening the partition can systematically improve SPADE; (3) increasing the sample size $N_0$ can alleviate the overfitting problem.
+By performing a series of benchmark tests on 6-D electron-proton coupling and a thorough comparison with our massively parallel deterministic solver, we can conclude that (1) SPADE may potentially alleviate the sign problem in 6-D cases and can learn the minimal amount of particles that capture the non-classicality of the Wigner function under arbitrary sample size $N_0$; (2) the oversampling problem under small $\vartheta$ can be surmounted by increasing the sample size $N_0$; (3) the oversampling problem might be avoided when the partition level $K(t)$ approaches its lower bound.
 It follows by an attempt to simulate 12-D proton-electron Wigner dynamics.
 Experimental results demonstrate the potential of SPADE to overcome CoD in higher dimensional Wigner simulations.
-Our ongoing work is to boost the efficiency of adaptive partitioning and to explore the extension of WBRW-SPA-SPADE to the quantum BBGKY hierarchy \cite{CarruthersZachariasen1983,GrazianiBauerMurillo2014,bk:CurtrightFairlieZachos2013}, which paves a pivotal step for the interlacement of kinetic theory and molecular dynamics in high energy density physics \cite{GrazianiBauerMurillo2014}, as well as lays the foundation for studying the Hydrogen tunneling via the Wigner approach \cite{PakHammesSchiffer2004}.
+Our ongoing work is to explore the extension of WBRW-SPA-SPADE to the quantum BBGKY hierarchy \cite{CarruthersZachariasen1983,GrazianiBauerMurillo2014,bk:CurtrightFairlieZachos2013}, which paves a pivotal step for the interlacement of kinetic theory and molecular dynamics in high energy density physics \cite{GrazianiBauerMurillo2014}, as well as lays the foundation for studying the Hydrogen tunneling via the Wigner approach \cite{PakHammesSchiffer2004}.